Back in 2012, a Physics student from the University of Manchester – Jamie Proctor – went to Malawi with the vision of starting a project…

-On return to the UK, Jamie worked with a small budget hoping to find a cheaper and more sustainable method of building than the traditional brick method.
-Jamie came across a technique known as Earthbag building.
+On return to the UK, Jamie worked with a small budget hoping to find a cost-efficient and more sustainable method of building than the traditional brick method.
+That’s when Jamie Proctor happened upon Earthbag building.
 The technique had been used widely across the world, but not yet utilised in Malawi.

 A year later, the first Earthbag building was constructed at The Mlambe School by a team from Chikolongo and volunteers from the UK.
 The Mlambe Project has now grown immensely, transforming into a charity that continually provides support to the community and the school, as well as promoting the highly effective method of Earthbag building across Malawi.